Ard3ny/ard3ny.github.io/_posts/2025-02-12-UPS-proxmox-setup.md

 ```

-> In my case it's Bus 001 Device 009, but yours will differ.
+> In my case it's Bus 001 Device 009, but yours will probably differ.
 {: .prompt-info }

 #### Run nut scanner